projectmonke/burp2caido/README.md

 This tool inserts HTTP data directly into the Caido project.
 Running it multiple times WILL add the requests again each time.
 Run it once!

 # Disclaimer
 If something is broken, fork it yourself and fix it.
 I'm usually pretty busy.
 I do intend on expanding the capabilities of this tool, but I'm making no promises about when that'll happen.
+However, feel free to open issues and I'll try to answer them.